mvrozanti/yawc/README.md

                         watch events (default duration=30) -t [CONTACT|CHAT], --to [CONTACT|CHAT]
-                        apply command to this CONTACT or CHAT -v, --verbose         verbose logging
+                        apply command to this CONTACT or CHAT -D PATH, --save-directory PATH
+                        specify directory where to safe multimedia -v, --verbose         verbose logging
   -p LOCATION, --profile LOCATION
                         use firefox profile contained in LOCATION (defaults to